BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Monarch was basically Dictator 2.0.
 Rather than chunking the damage, the ammo cost was increased to make it worth considering the Dictator over the Monarch at times.
 The Monarch underbarrel now increases to 10 and 20 projectiles for normal and double variants respectively when using the underbarrel.

-Shredifier - Super Shredifier's underbarrel accuracy and recoil are now the same as a standard double barrel, added a second projectile to the Super Shredifier underbarrel, increased ammo cost of the Super Shredifier underbarrel by one, reduced damage of the Super Shredifier underbarrel by 25%. (x2 variants will produce four projectiles and consume four ammo.)
+Shredifier - Super Shredifier's underbarrel accuracy and recoil are now the same as a standard double barrel, added a second projectile to the Super Shredifier underbarrel, increased ammo cost of the Super Shredifier underbarrel by one, reduced damage of the Super Shredifier underbarrel by 25%. (x2 variants will produce four projectiles and consume three ammo.)

  ┗----Rationale: The Super Shredifier's underbarrel technically was worse than the regular double barrel for Vladof assault rifles.
 It has been given some tweaks to really drive home the theme of "more dakka".